Commenting on an application

 Planning applications - your personal data, our disclaimer and copyright

 The documentation for planning applications and any comments received in response to them, whether objections or supporting statements, must be made available for public inspection, in accordance with the Local Government (Access to Information) Act 1985.
-Provision is made within the Data Protection Act 1998 for publishing such information.
+Provision is made within the Data Protection Legislation for publishing such information.
 This means that we cannot treat such documentation or representations as confidential.

 We reserve the right to withhold from publication on this website any comments or parts of comments not considered suitable for public view for reasons including offensive or personal content.